local rules

 All exposed tree roots in the fairway or rough are to be treated as GUR and players are entitled to a free drop.
 This does not apply in penalty areas.

-If there is doubt whether a ball is in or is lost in the hazard, a provisional ball may be played under any of the applicable options of Rule 18-3.
-If the original ball is found outside the hazard, the player must continue play with it.
-If the original ball is found in the hazard, the player may either play the original ball as it lies or continue with the ball played provisionally.
+If there is doubt whether a ball is in or is lost in the Penalty Area, a provisional ball may be played under any of the applicable options of Rule 18-3.
+If the original ball is found outside the Penalty Area, the player must continue play with it.
+If the original ball is found in the Penalty Area, the player may either play the original ball as it lies or continue with the ball played provisionally.

 Surrounding 7/18 Hole Greens